Personal Injury Glossary Terms

 B

-Bad Faith – A legal action taken by an insured individual against their insurance company for unreasonably denying, delaying, or partially fulfilling a claim without a valid reason.
+Bad Faith Claim – A legal action taken by an insured individual against their insurance company for unreasonably denying, delaying, or partially fulfilling a claim without a valid reason.
 This type of claim is typically pursued when a person’s claim is rejected, but they believe it should have been covered.

 Benefit – In the context of personal injury law, a benefit refers to financial assistance from an employer, insurer, or social program (such as social security) during sickness, disability, or unemployment.
 Financial compensation for lost wages or direct payment for medical procedures are examples of benefits.